Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Discussion and Conclusions

 \acknowledgments

 We thank N. Alex Cayco Gajic for motivation and helpful insights regarding this work, and N. Alex Cayco Gajic as well as Braden Brinkman, Jakob Macke, and Mike DeWeese for comments on the manuscript.
-This work was supported by NSF Career grant DMS-1056125 and a Burroughs-Wellcome Fund Career Award at the Scientific Interface to E. S.-B.
+This work was supported by NSF Career grant DMS-1056125 and a Simons Fellowship in Mathematics (to ESB).